 In some cases, business owners send out an extra vehicle and driver to get all the right equipment in one spot.
 In others, favorite pieces of equipment are left behind or require additional trips to retrieve.
 When you mount your air compressor to the truck instead, you free up your hitch and improve your productivity.

-One fantastic example of this improved productivity is with asphalt crack sealing, where debris is blown out of cracks before they can be sealed.
-A truck-mounted air compressor can blow the dirt out of the cracks, as the hitch pulls the asphalt applicator immediately behind.
+One fantastic example of this improved productivity is with asphalt crack sealing, where debris is blown out of cracks before the cracks are sealed.
+A truck-mounted air compressor can blow the dirt out of the cracks as the hitch pulls the asphalt applicator immediately behind.

 6. Have an air compressor that’s always with you

 Imagine this: you’ve just arrived at your next job only to realize it needs the air compressor you left behind.
-You have to actively plan for every trip with your tow-behind compressor and decide whether it’s worth bringing along.
 What a hassle!
+With a tow-behind air compressor, you have to actively plan every trip with your tow-behind compressor and decide whether it’s worth bringing along.